leggsimon/next/docs/developer-guide/qa.md

 Typically a test will involve :-

-- Running `origami-build-tools verify` on the code
+- Running `origami-build-tools verify` on the code (or `next-build-tools verify`, which uses Origami build tools internally), which provides linting.
-- linting etc.
 - Some unit tests.
 - (Sometimes) an integration test over headless HTTP.
+- (Sometimes) screenshot diffing to detect visual changes (when things change a comment will be added to the pull request with links to the changes)

 We dynamically provision an instance of the application for each pull request and smoke test in several browsers (via Sauce Labs).